Top degree $\ell^p$-homology and conformal dimension of buildings: Conformal dimension of Gromov-hyperbolic buildings

-We can think of this construction as a Poisson transform defined by integrating over shadows with respect to a probability measure.
-Here we chose a Dirac mass on an element of the shadow, this choice is not important because the function we are integrating is Lipschitz.
+We can think of this construction as a Poisson transform defined by integrating functions on the boundary over shadows with respect to a probability measure.
+Here we chose a Dirac mass on an element of the shadow.
+The choice of this particular probability measure is not important because the function we are integrating is Lipschitz.